Neurobiochemistry II: Growth Hormone and Prolactin

 Tissue Specific Distribution of GH Receptor:

-IGF-I is not structurally related to GH but has a similar A.A. sequence to insulin.
+IGF-I is not structurally related to GH but has a similar amino acid sequence to insulin.

-There is 84% homology in the tyrosine kinase domain in the human insulin and IGF-I receptors.
+There is 84% homology in the tyrosine kinase domain between the human insulin and IGF-I receptors.

 The two receptors mediate similar biological responses, i.e. glucose modulation, A.A. transport and glycogen synthesis.